Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Quasilinear SDE and a numerical method

 This results in the iterative numerical scheme

 where

 This numerical scheme gives us an approximation $\tZT(T,\omega)\approx \tZ_n^n$.
 Finally we obtain the approximation of the solution of the quasilinear SDE at time $T=t_n$:

-This entire numerical scheme that we denote \GBMEM is summarized in Algorithm \ref{alg: single time}.
+This entire numerical scheme that we denote \GBMEM is summarized in Algorithm~\ref{alg: single time}.

 Suppose now that we want to approximate the path of $X(t,\omega)$ on $[0,T]$.
 Unfortunately, for every single $t\in[0,T]$ for which we want to obtain a sample of $X(t,\omega)$, we have to approximate the value of the individual process $\tZt(s,\omega)$ at time $t$.
 We thus need to run the numerical scheme once each time for each approximation of $X(t,\omega)$.
-This means that sampling an entire path will generally take quite some time.

 We again take a uniformly spaced grid $0=t_0<t_1<\dots<t_n=T$, where $t_{i}=i\Delta t$ for some $\Dt>0$.
 We approximate the value $X(t_k,\omega)$ by running Algorithm $\ref{alg: single time}$ from $0$ to $t_k$ on the grid $0=t_0<t_1<\dots<t_k$.
-This results in Algorithm \ref{alg: path sample} for \GBMEM.
+This results in Algorithm~\ref{alg: path sample} for \GBMEM.

-\begin{remark} In the work of \cite{Mishura2008} the linear term $\alpha X(t)$ in \eqref{eq: quasi-linear SDE} is not included in the analysis.
-Our formulation solves gfBm \eqref{eq: gfbm}, where $a(t,x)=0$, exactly, whereas the method of \cite{Mishura2008} would use an explicit Euler approximation.
-The convergence proof in \cite{Mishura2008} relies on results only valid for $H>\frac{1}{2}$ in particular to deal with a non-autonomous forcing term $\beta(t)$. \end{remark}